nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 4. `FilterPropsContainingAnyCharacteristicsPredicate`
 5. `FilterPropsByOwnerNamePredicate`

-Based on command parameters passed in by the user, these predicates are constructed and composed together to form a single `Predicate`, which is then used to filter the `ObservableArrayList` directly.
-More specifics regarding composition behaviour can be found in the [filter-specific design considerations](#filter-specific-design-considerations) section located below.
+Based on command parameters passed in by the user, these predicates are constructed and concatenated together to form a single
+`Predicate`, which is then used to filter the `ObservableArrayList` directly.
+More specifics regarding concatenation behaviour can be found in the [filter-specific design considerations](#filter-specific-design-considerations) section located below.

 The below UML diagram represents the overall structure of the predicates for `Buyers` and `Properties`.